-"Social workers who are able to relate to clients and to work with clients in Spanish without the need of translators, who understand not only the language but the culture and the cultural components, give our students a great advantage to serve and relate to this population," says Calvo.
+"Social workers who are able to relate to clients and to work with clients in Spanish without the need of translators, who understand not only the language but the culture and the cultural components, are at a great advantage in serving and relating to this population," says Calvo.

 Students from the first cohort in the Latino Leadership Initiative came together to talk about the value this program will have for them as social workers in understanding the cultural issues around working with Latino populations.
 Watch the "Student Voices" video testimonials »